prominence-eosc/docs/python-api.md

 Memory in GB per CPU.

 ##### json()
-Returns a dict representing the resources.
+Returns a dictionary representing the resources.

 ## InputFile